 Mexico celebrates its independence annually on September 16.

-If you’re in town for Cozumel independence celebrations, be sure to check out downtown’s famous parks and plazas for all the annual festivities.
+If you’re in town for Cozumel independence celebrations, be sure to check out downtown San Miguel de Cozumel’s famous parks and plazas for all the annual festivities.

 Typical traditions include displaying extra Mexican flags, evening fireworks in town, and some special national culinary dishes served – the most famous of which is called Chiles en Nogada.

-Chiles en Nogada – Culinary Tradition of Mexican Independence
+Chiles en Nogada – Cozumel Foodie Tradition of Mexican Independence

 It sounds easy enough, but this traditional recipe is pretty complex.
 I can’t claim to have tried to make this myself, and now I’m way too into going out and trying creations from the experts around town.

-Luckily, many local restaurants honor the tradition and make a limited amount of chiles en nogada every September – so if you’re lucky enough to be in Cozumel in September, definitely try to take advantage of your timing and try it.
+Luckily, many local Mexican restaurants in Cozumel honor the tradition and make a limited amount of chiles en nogada every September – so if you’re lucky enough to be in Cozumel in September, definitely try to take advantage of your timing and try it.